 Professional Engineering as a Career

-The following are the main engineering disciplines ;
+The following are some of the main engineering disciplines;

 Biomedical Engineers apply their mathematical and scientific skills to solving problems in medicine and biology.
 They investigate genetic engineering, tumour biology, cellular processes, and they work closely with scientists, biologists, and with engineers of other disciplines in research, design, and in the development of medical products.
 They are also involved in the production and application of these products.

 Very many significant advances in medicine over recent years can be attributed to biomedical engineers.
 They design body scanning machines such as PET (positron emission tomography), CT (Computer tomography), and MRI (magnetic resonance tomography) scanners.
-They also design such equipment as dialysis machines, heart machines, heart pacemakers, prosthetic devices, X-Ray and Ultrasonic equipment, artificial body replacements, hospital monitoring equipment, and other types of life-saving equipment.
+They also design such equipment as dialysis machines, heart machines, heart pacemakers, prosthetic devices, X-Ray and Ultrasonic equipment, artificial body replacements, hospital monitoring equipment, and other types of life-saving equipment, Bionic Arms, etc.

 Electrical / Electronic Engineering